 The Case for Built-In Cybersecurity

 The concept of cyber resiliency can mean multiple things to different people.
-With so many definitions in existence, three working definitions from NIST, the Chairman of the Joint Chiefs of Staff, and Air Force were leveraged to establish the following description:
+With so many interpretations in existence, Lockheed Martin established the following description by consolidating definitions from NIST, the Chairman of the Joint Chiefs of Staff, and the Air Force:

 "Cyber resiliency is the ability to anticipate, withstand, recover from, and adapt to changing conditions to maintain the functions necessary for mission effective capability.”